Commercial property management insurance matched to your portfolio

 - Primary and noncontributory basis

-Roughly 40% of commercial CAM statements contain material errors according to audit industry data.
-This makes CAM reconciliation one of the highest-frequency sources of E&O claims for commercial property management companies.
+A significant share of commercial CAM statements contain material errors according to lease audit firms.
+CAM reconciliation disputes are one of the highest-frequency sources of E&O claims for commercial property management companies.

 Colorado requires E&O insurance for all active real estate licensees, including property managers, at these minimum limits.
-It is one of the only states with a statutory E&O requirement for property managers.
+Roughly 15 states mandate E&O for licensees, but most commercial management agreements require it regardless.

 REITs and institutional property owners routinely require commercial PM companies to carry GL with aggregate limits above standard thresholds, plus primary and noncontributory additional insured status and waiver of subrogation.